WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 Social Networks
 ---------------

-Online social networks, such as Facebook, Twitter and Instagram, conceptually model their systems as graphs, with participants as nodes, and connections between the participants as edges with labels like
+Online social networks such as Facebook, Twitter and Instagram conceptually model their systems as graphs, with participants as nodes, and connections between the participants as edges with labels like
 \"friend\", \"follower\" or \"boyfriend\".
 These edges can be directed or bi-directional, depending on the relationship being represented.

-The maintainers of these systems use the graph representation to make decisions about relationship, event or interest recommendations.
-A friend of your friend is more likely to also be your friend, than a randomly selected person in the graph.
-While these systems are not primarily intended to be reputation or trust management systems, the same algorithms and representations used in online social networks could guide the development of decentralized trust systems.
+The maintainers of these systems use the graph representation to make decisions about relationship, event or interest recommendations: a friend of your friend is more likely to also be your friend than a randomly selected person in the graph.
+While these systems are not primarily intended to be reputation or trust-management systems, the same algorithms and representations used in online social networks could guide the development of decentralized trust systems.

 Recommendation Systems
 ----------------------

-Graph based recommendation systems have been deployed for many commercial purposes.
-Examples include the video recommendation systems used in YouTube and Netflix, and the product recommendation systems used in sites like Amazon and eBay.
+Graph-based recommendation systems have been deployed for many commercial purposes.
+Examples include the video recommendation systems used in YouTube and Netflix and the product-recommendation systems used in sites like Amazon and eBay.
 In such systems, videos and products can be modeled as nodes.
 The users and customers of such sites are also represented as nodes.
 Recommendations are represented as edges from the